-Having said that … even if the feedback is pretty mixed, if the metrics are strong, in the end almost all VCs will still invest if they personally still believe in the CEO.
-Jobs and Gates were jerks earlier in their careers (and maybe Jobs always ways).
+Having said that … even if the feedback is pretty mixed, if the metrics are strong, in the end, almost all VCs will still invest if they personally still believe in the CEO.
+Jobs and Gates were jerks earlier in their careers (and maybe Jobs always was).
 There are many troubling aspects to Elon Musk’s behavior.
 Mark Zuckerberg is not leading from the front today, not at all, and that is disappointing and hurtful.
 Jeff Bezos sure seems rough around the edges, and at least externally, often insensitive to many concerns.

 And yet … these are the companies worth a trillion dollars, or approaching it.
 So most VCs still want to invest in the next Jobs/Gates/Musk/Zuck.